-Supporting new display modes
+Supporting new attribute modes

-One use for the additional 8K of space would be to add BASIC commands that select and operate on the new display modes provided by the SPECTRA interface.
+One use for the additional 8K of space would be to add BASIC commands that select and operate on the new attribute modes provided by the SPECTRA interface.
 However, as mentioned in Chapter 4 the attribute files of the new display modes overlap with the BASIC environment's system variables and program listing area.
 This problem can be partially overcome by shifting the BASIC program up in memory until it is beyond the extent of the new attribute files, thereby creating a gap between the system variables and the BASIC program area.
 This can be done by adjusting the Spectrum's system variables to create a region between the Channel Information area and the BASIC program area (much in the same way that the ZX Interface 1 inserts its new system variables after the standard ones).
-The region could be created upon the first invocation of the external ROM, or once a new display mode has been selected.
-The size of the region would need to be large enough for the selected display mode, and could be dynamically adjusted when changing to a different display mode.
-An alternate approach would be to simply create a region large enough to accommodate any of the new display modes, but this would result in a less efficient use of memory.
+The region could be created upon the first invocation of the external ROM, or once a new attribute mode has been selected.
+The size of the region would need to be large enough for the selected attribute mode, and could be dynamically adjusted when changing to a different attribute mode.
+An alternate approach would be to simply create a region large enough to accommodate all of the new attribute modes, but this would result in a less efficient use of memory.

-Shifting the BASIC program would allow all new display modes to be supported except for two - row mode with extra colours and running from screen 0, and single line mode with extra colours and using double byte colour.
-This is because the attribute files use by these display modes overlaps the Spectrum's system variables.
-The size of the region required for each display mode is shown in the following table:
+Shifting the BASIC program would allow most of the new attribute modes to be supported, except for all row and single line modes that use double byte colour since their attribute files overlap the Spectrum's system variables.
+The size of the region required to shift the BASIC program area above the attributes file for each attribute mode is shown in the following table.

-Display mode Region size Lowest address of BASIC area Row mode, basic colours, screen 0 \$0000 \$5D05 Row mode, extra colours, single byte, screen 0 \$0000 \$5D05 Row mode, extra colours, double byte, screen 0 Мо de not supported Row mode, basic colours, screen 1 \$1DFB \$7B00 Row mode, extra colours, single byte, screen 1 \$1DFB \$7B00 Row mode, extra colours, double byte. screen 1 \$21FB \$7F00 Quad line mode, basic colours \$08FB \$6600 Quad line mode, extra colours, single byte \$08FB \$6600 Quad line mode, extra colours, double byte \$10FB \$6E00 Dual line mode, basic colours \$0EFB \$6C00 Dual line mode, extra colours, single byte \$0EFB \$6C00 Dual line mode, extra colours, double byte \$1EFB \$7C00 Single line mode, basic colours \$1AFB \$7800 Single line mode, extra colours, single byte \$1AFB \$7800 Single line mode, extra colours, double byte Мо de not supported would result in some wasted space but could only be avoided by further patching of the ZX Interface 1 ROM.
+Attribute mode Region size Lowest address of BASIC area Row mode, basic colours, single byte \$0000 \$5D05 Row mode, basic colours, double byte Mode not supported Row mode, extra colours, single byte \$0000 \$5D05 Row mode, extra colours, double byte Mode not supported Quad line mode, basic colours, single byte \$08FB \$6600 Quad line mode, basic colours, double byte \$10FB \$6E00 Quad line mode, extra colours, single byte \$08FB \$6600 Quad line mode, extra colours, double byte \$10FB \$6E00 Dual line mode, basic colours, single byte \$0EFB \$6C00 Dual line mode, basic colours, double byte \$1EFB \$7C00 Dual line mode, extra colours, single byte \$0EFB \$6C00 Dual line mode, extra colours, double byte \$1EFB \$7C00 Single line mode, basic colours, single byte \$1AFB \$7800 Single line mode, basic colours, double byte Mode not supported Single line mode, extra colours, single byte \$1AFB \$7800 Single line mode, extra colours, double byte Mode not supported

-Address of the BASIC area required for each display mode
+Shifted BASIC area required for each attribute mode

 These figures assume that the 58 bytes required for the ZX Interface 1 system variables are also created.
 Note that the creation of Microdrive Maps and additional Channel Information entries would further shift the BASIC program up in memory.
-This
+This would result in some wasted space but could only be avoided by further patching of the ZX Interface 1 ROM.